Large Sample Properties of Matching for Balance: Asymptotic properties of matching for balance

 Assumptions \ref{assumption:basis}.1-\ref{assumption:basis}.3 are standard regularity conditions on the basis functions.
-They restrict their magnitude via the norm of the length-$K$ basis function vector.
-These conditions are standard in nonparametric sieve estimation (see Assumption 4.1.6 of \citealt{fan2016improving} and Assumption 2(ii) of \citealt{newey1997convergence}).
+They restrict their magnitude by the norm of the length-$K$ basis function vector.
+These conditions are common in nonparametric sieve estimation (see Assumption 4.1.6 of \citealt{fan2016improving} and Assumption 2(ii) of \citealt{newey1997convergence}).
 They are satisfied by many classes of basis functions including regression spline, trigonometric polynomial, and wavelet bases \citep{newey1997convergence, horowitz2004nonparametric, chen2007large, belloni2015some, fan2016improving}.